yetanotherco/yet-another-bridge/docs/contracts/deploy.md

    This make target consists of 3 steps:

    1. make zksync-build; builds the project
-   2. make zksync-deploy; deploys the smart contract on the L2 blockchain
+   2. make zksync-deploy; deploys the Escrow on the ZKSync blockchain
-   3. ./set_zksync_escrow; sets the newly created ZKSync contract address on the Ethereum smart contract, so that the L1 contract can communicate with the L2 contract
+   3. ./set_zksync_escrow; sets the newly created ZKSync contract address on the Ethereum Payment Registry, so that the L1 contract can communicate with the L2 contract

 ### Second alternative: manual deploy and connect of Escrow and Payment Registry